 During the initial review of JVET-P0240-v1, the usefulness of multi-brick slices within tiles was questioned.
 This contribution is a response to that question and proposes that, as rectangular slices represent a superset of brick functionality, bricks are unnecessary and can be removed.
 It is claimed that the primary benefit of multi-brick slices in the existing text is to provide partitioning and rectangular slices already provide this benefit.
 Therefore, it is contended that the additional layer of brick partitioning is unnecessary and removing it will result in a specification that is easier to understand.

+Version Control

+v2: Updated to incorporate two changes requested by the group during the initial review of v1:

+Introduction of a new flag (raster_rect_slice_flag) in the syntax along with related semantics to signal that slices are in raster scan order.
+When this flag is true, this allow slice locations to be derived and not require explicit signaling of the tile that the next slice starts in.

+A fix identified from JVET-P1012 to avoid signalling tile_idx_delta for the case where the last tile is split into multiple slices as this element is not useful/required.

 Introduction